 Then dig a deep enough hole to bury the stem to the first sucker that's left.

 Yes, your plants will look pretty scrawny compared to when you bought them at the garden center.
 But your odds of having a more productive plant just got a ton better than had you dropped the plant into the ground as-is.
 What's happening here is that all those areas where you pruned will develop into a more substantial root system for the plant, which makes it stronger and, in turn, able to produce better fruit.

-One other thing: Tomato plants don't require frequent watering, so unless you live in an extremely dry climate, try and leave the things alone.
-Under normal conditions I only water my tomato plants (20 or 30 of them, and all different varieties) around once or twice a week.
+One other thing: Tomato plants don't require frequent watering, so unless you live in a dry climate, try and leave the things alone until they need moisture.
+Under normal conditions I only water my tomato plants (20 or 30 of them, and all different varieties) a couple times a week.